aws/s2n-tls/bindings/rust/bench/README.md

 The benchmarks can be run with the `cargo bench` command.
 Criterion will auto-generate an HTML report in `target/criterion/`.

+## Historical benchmarks

+To do historical benchmarks, run `historical-perf/bench-past.sh`.
+This will checkout old versions of s2n-tls back to v1.3.16 in `target/` and run benchmarks on those.

+### Caveats

+The last version benched is v1.3.16, since before that, the s2n-tls Rust bindings have a different API and would thus require a different bench harness to test.

+v1.3.30-1.3.37 are not benched because of depedency issues when generating the Rust bindings.
+However, versions before and after are benched, so the overall trend in performance can still be seen without the data from these versions.

 ## Implementation details

 We use Rust bindings for s2n-tls and OpenSSL.
 All of our benchmarks are run in Rust on a single thread for consistency.